-Unfortunately, when some homeowners hear the term defensible space, they envision a large expanse of bare ground surrounding their home.
-While bare ground is certainly effective at increasing home survivability, it can detract from the home's aesthetics and contribute to soil erosion.
+Unfortunately, when some homeowners hear the term defensible space they envision a large expanse of bare ground surrounding their home.
+While bare ground is certainly effective at increasing home survivability, it can detract from the home's aesthetics, contribute to soil erosion and encourage unwanted weeds.
 It is also unnecessary.